 Kevra's recording of Works for Flute and Piano by Louis Moyse earned a 2003 Grammy nomination and accolades from numerous American reviewers.
 Romantic Music for Flute and Piano, her latest CD with pianist Jeffrey Chappell, was praised by flutist Sir James Galway, and the Boston Musical Intelligencer for "sublimely satisfying flute-playing."

-Kevra has performed throughout the United States, Canada, and Europe including performances at Carnegie Hall, the French Embassy in Washington, DC, and on French National Television, She has shared the stage with members of the Emerson String Quartet, the Paris Piano Trio, Borromeo String Quartet, Boston Chamber Music Society, and Trey Anastasio of Phish.
-She is the creator and host of the popular Muse Mentors podcast which delivers engaging and heart-warming conversations with musicians, visual artists, and writers who share personal and inspiring stories of deep connection.
+Kevra has performed throughout the United States, Canada, and Europe including performances at Carnegie Hall, the French Embassy in Washington, DC, and on French National Television.
+She has shared the stage with members of the Emerson String Quartet, the Paris Piano Trio, Borromeo String Quartet, Boston Chamber Music Society, and Trey Anastasio of Phish.
+She is the creator and host of the popular Muse Mentors podcast, which delivers engaging and heart-warming conversations with artists who share personal and inspiring stories of deep connection.

 Capital City Concerts is a 501c-3 non-profit organization.
 Contributions are tax deductible to the full extent allowed by the law.
 PO Box 622, Montpelier, VT 05601